 What about bedtime—any rituals?

 I always read to them.
 Even Kit who is 13 and wants to chill.
 Recently we read Little House on the Prairie.
 I have a time cap of 15 minutes of reading.
-I like to get them in the mood by saying things like “close your eyes, smell the campfire…” Then I read really slow, and in a quiet voice.
+I like to get them in the mood by saying things like “close your eyes, smell the campfire…” Then I read slow, and in a quiet voice.
 Sometimes I read the same page.
-In a really monotone voice…then I take it down.
+In a monotone voice…then I take it down.
 Sometimes I fake falling asleep.

 Gigi’s full-on Fatal Attraction.
 She’ll be snoring, she’s that asleep, but the minute I get out of her bed, she will grab me and not let me leave.
 She doesn’t want to miss anything.

 Everybody cooks—everyone sets the table.
 We have a point system.
 They’ll do anything for points.
 Which they can redeem for dollars at preapproved stores like bookstores or Apple.
 Gigi keeps sweeping, over, and over.

 How do you feel about compliments?